Dimensions of affine Deligne-Lusztig varieties: a new approach via labeled folded alcove walks and root operators: Labelings and orientations, galleries, and alcove walks

 \begin{definition} Let $\gamma = (p_0\subset c_0\supset p_1 \subset c_1 \supset p_2 \subset \ldots \subset c_n \supset p_{n+1} )$ be a minimal vertex-to-vertex gallery and $\phipartial$ an orientation at infinity.
 A \emph{PRS folding sequence} is a sequence of galleries $\gamma^{(j)}$ for $0 \leq j \leq m$ so that $\gamma^{(0)} = \gamma$, $\gamma^{(1)}$ is obtained from $\gamma$ by positively folding at face $p_{i_1}$ with corresponding reflection $r_1$, and for $2 \leq j \leq m$ the gallery $\gamma^{(j)}$ is obtained from $\gamma^{(j-1)}$ by positively folding at face $r_{j-1} \cdots r_1 p_{i_j}$ with corresponding reflection $r_j$, such that $1 \leq i_1 < i_2 < \cdots < i_m \leq n$.
 Similarly define a PRS folding sequence of minimal alcove-to-alcove galleries. \end{definition}

-Note that a PRS folding sequence always begins with a minimal gallery.
+Note that a PRS folding sequence always begins with a minimal gallery and that all folds are positive.
 The idea in a PRS folding sequence is that each fold after the first one occurs in the ``tail" of the gallery; that is, in the portion of the gallery which was just reflected by the previous fold.
 In other words, each folding of the gallery does not reflect any previously folded parts.
 By abuse of terminology we will also refer to the sequence of folds occurring in Definition~\ref{def:PRS} as a PRS folding sequence.

 We now recall the notion of a labeled folded alcove walk, which was introduced in \cite{PRS}.
 We will see in Section~\ref{sec:ADLVGalleries} that these walks can be used to calculate dimensions of intersections of Iwahori and unipotent orbits, and thus dimensions of affine Deligne--Lusztig varieties.